Bio-protocol/TAD-and-loop-identification-workflows/README.md

 # The flowchart
 ![image](workflow/workflow.png)
 # The complete process of identifying TADs and loops by multiple software
-# By running "sh workflow.sh",users can directly identify TADs through TADLib and Juicer, identify loops through Fit-Hi-C, Juicer and FitHiChIP.
+# By running "sh workflow.sh", users can directly identify TADs through TADLib and Juicer, identify loops through Fit-Hi-C, Juicer and FitHiChIP.
 The test data of TADLib is ./input/TADLib_input_data/chr5_chr6.cool.gz.
 The test data need to decompress before runing
 The test data of Juicer is ./input/juicer_input_data/chr1.hic.gz.
 The test data need to decompress before runing
 The test data of Fit-Hi-C is in ./input/fithic_input_data